Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Proof of Theorem and Proposition

-The aim of this \namecref{sec:proof_thm1} is to combine \cref{prop:inv_cv,prop:relax} (``invasion implies convergence'' and ``non-invasion implies relaxation'') to complete the proof of \cref{thm:1}.
+The aim of this \namecref{sec:proof_thm1} is to combine \cref{prop:inv_cv,prop:relax} (``invasion implies convergence'' and ``no invasion implies relaxation'') to complete the proof of \cref{thm:main,prop:residual_asympt_en}.
 Not much remains to be said.

-Let us assume that the coercivity hypothesis \hypCoerc and the generic hypotheses \hypGen hold for the potential $V$, and let us consider two minimum points $m_-$ and $m_+$ in $\mmm$ and a bistable initial condition $u_0$ connecting $m_-$ to $m_+$.
+As everywhere else, let us consider a function $V$ in $\ccc^2(\rr^d,\rr)$ satisfying the coercivity hypothesis \cref{hyp_coerc}.
+Let us assume in addition that the generic hypotheses \cref{hyp_gen} hold for the potential $V$, and let us consider two points $m_-$ and $m_+$ in $\mmm$ and a bistable solution $(x,t)\mapsto u(x,t)$ of system \cref{init_syst} connecting $m_-$ to $m_+$.